Akira Miyawaki: International applications

 Miyawaki instructed people on planting in over 1,700 areas around the world, including over 1,400 sites in Japan as well as in Borneo, Amazonia, and China.
 He was involved in the planting of over 40 million native trees, together with companies and citizens, to contribute to international forest regeneration.
 Since 1978, Miyawaki had contributed to vegetation surveys in Thailand, Indonesia, and Malaysia.

 His methodological work in the 1970s and 1980s on woodland management also formed the basis for the concept of "tiny forests", where small urban plots of land around the world can be densely planted with many different local species of trees to reintroduce varied wooded habitats that are rich in biodiversity.

-Malaysia

-In 1990, Miyawaki worked on restoring severely degraded tropical forests.
-A seed bank of 201 tree species (mainly Dipterocarpaceae) from potential natural vegetation produced 600,000 seedlings in pots that were annually planted on site was provided by sponsors.
-In 2005, the surviving plants from 1991 measured over 20 meters in height.
-The sedimentary facies of a young rainforest was reconstituting, protecting the soil, while fauna gradually reappeared.

 Italy

 In 2000, the Miyawaki method was tested for the first time in a Mediterranean ecosystem in Sardinia, Italy, on an area where traditional reforestation methods had failed.
 The original method was adapted while maintaining its theoretical principles.
 The results obtained after two and eleven years following planting were positive: plant biodiversity was high, and the new biocoenosis was able to improve without further operative support.
 On the other hand, between 61% and 84% of the newly planted trees had died after a period of twelve years.